The knee joint is a type of joint. The knee is an ideal lever and hinge mechanism. Changes in the knee joint

 • anterior muscle group - hip flexors - quadriceps and sartorius muscles,

-knee muscles
+knee joint muscles

 • One of the most powerful muscles in the human body is the quadriceps.
-It is divided into 4 independent muscles, located on the anterior surface of the thigh bone and attached to the knee pad.
-There, the tendon of the muscle turns into a ligament and connects to the tibial tuberosity.
-The intermediate muscle, one of the branches of the quadriceps muscle, also joins the knee capsule and forms the knee muscle.
+It is divided into 4 independent muscles, located on the anterior surface of the femur and attached to the kneecap.
+There, the tendon of the muscle turns into a ligament and connects to the tuberosity of the tibia.
+Intermediate muscle, one of the branches of the quadriceps muscle, in addition, joins the capsule of the knee and forms the muscle of the knee.
 Contraction of this muscle promotes leg extension and hip flexion.

-Innervation and blood supply to the knee
+Innervation and blood supply of the knee

 The knee joint is innervated by branches, which is divided into several parts and innervates the lower leg, foot and knee.
 Directly the knee joint is innervated by the popliteal nerve, it is located behind it, and is divided into the tibial and peroneal branches.